maxmind/libmaxminddb/doc/libmaxminddb.md

 `MMDB_SUCCESS` then this library makes sure that all allocated memory is freed before returning.

-The currently valid flags are:
+The flags currently provided are:

 * `MMDB_MODE_MMAP` - open the database with `mmap()`.